roshanrahman/profanity_filter/README.md

 To use this plugin, add `profanity_filter` as a [dependency in your pubspec.yaml file](https://flutter.dev/platform-plugins/).

-> Note:
-> The current version `1.0.4` has some refactoring changes (see [CHANGELOG](CHANGELOG.md)), such as methods marked deprecated that should still work.
-However, if you are facing any issues, use the version `1.0.2` instead, and post an issue in the GitHub repository.
+> Note: The latest version of the package is null-safe.
+The last package version that wasn't null-safe is [1.0.4](https://pub.dev/packages/profanity_filter/versions/1.0.4)
 ### Example

 ```dart